mcdaley/account_ledger/README.md

 [x] 2.
 Add a transaction
 [x] 3.
 Edit a transaction
 [x] 4.
 Delete a transaction
-5. Add account balance to top of the form
+[x] 5.
+Add account balance to top of the form
-6. Running balance
+    6. Calculate running account balance
-7. Proptypes for handling type checks
+[x] 7.
+Proptypes for handling type checks
-8. JavaScript testing
+[x] 8.
+JavaScript testing

 ## Questions
 1. How do I load transactions on the initial page load for transactions#index?